Intracranial Epidural Abscess

 For patients presenting in the ED with intracranial epidural abscess, empiric antibiotics are the first-line pharmacologic therapy.
 These antibiotics must cover a broad spectrum of both aerobic and anaerobic bacterial organisms.

-Dexamethasone (Decadron, Dexasone)
+Dexamethasone (Decadron, Hemady)

 Clinical Context: Corticosteroid of choice for reducing ICP.
 Used in treatment of inflammatory diseases.
 May decrease inflammation by suppressing migration of polymorphonuclear leukocytes and reversing increased capillary permeability.